 To view the current list of HEA licenced summerfruit exporters for the 2017-18 season, please click here.

 Our export industry is largely based around cherries and apricots.
 Only small volumes of peaches, nectarines and plums are now shipped, mostly to the Pacific and the USA, although there has been recent interest from Hong Kong for both peaches and nectarines.

-The value of summerfruit exports is now worth $77m up from just under $29m in 2012-13.
-This is largely based on the increasing value of cherries which has risen in value to $71m for the 2016-17 season.
+The value of summerfruit exports is now worth almost $88m up from just under $29m in 2012-13.
+This is largely based on the increasing value of cherries which has risen in value to $84m for the 2017-18 season.